fetchai/docs-archived/docs/walkthrough/creating-addresses.md

 # Creating addresses

-Welcome to part 1 of the step-by-step tutorial introducing you to Fetch.ai, where we will focus on how you can get testnet addresses and stock them with tokens.
-With the exception of the free-tokens bit, everything here also applies to mainnet.
+In this tutorial we will focus on how you can get Fetch.ai mainnet/testnet addresses, and stock testnet ones with tokens.

 First things first, it's the perfect time to install Pocketbook, our command-line based Python wallet and address book.